 The Viejas Wastewater Treatment Plant (WWTP) is a state-of-the-art facility utilizing immersed ultra filtration membranes.
 This facility complies with the stringent California Department of Health Services guidelines and Title 22 and 23 of California Code and Regulations.
 Recycled water is not used for drinking and is stored in dedicated reservoirs and delivered through a separate underground pipeline distribution system.
 It is used for landscape, irrigation, and other commercial purposes.

-Last year as in past years, your tap water met all U.S. Environmental Protection Agency (EPA) drinking water health standards.
-Viejas Water Department vigilantly safeguards its water supplies and once again we are proud to report that our system has not violated a maximum contaminant level or any other water quality standard.
+Last year, except for concentrations of uranium, which is a naturally occurring contaminant, your tap water met all U.S. Environmental Protection Agency (EPA) drinking water health standards.
+The uranium violation was dealt with and brought into compliance with the EPA.
+Viejas Water Department vigilantly safeguards its water supplies and we are proud to report that our system is once again in compliance with all maximum contaminant levels and any other water quality standards.

-Water for the Viejas Community originates from seven groundwater sources known as Well 1A, Well 2A, Well 2B, Well 5A, Well 6, Well 8, and Well 10.
+Water for the Viejas Community originates from eight groundwater sources known as Well 1, Well 1A, Well 2A, Well 2B, Well 5A, Well 6, Well 8, and Well 10.
 Note that there are other wells on the reservation, but these are not connected to this system.

 Groundwater comes from rain, snow, sleet, and hail that soak into the ground.
 The water moves down into the ground because of gravity, passing between particles of soil, sand, gravel, or rock until it reaches a depth where the ground is filled, or saturated, with water.